 In the old days the barrels were used for storing food, mostly olives, in the barrels while they cure.
 The curing is a fermentation process which causes a build up of pressure.
 The barrel lids were designed with a raised circle in the middle roughly 2″ in diameter that actually has a screw cap.
 A key would be inserted into the cap and turned to release the pressure.
 Product is more and more commonly cured in tanks now so the need for the “bung hole” to release pressure has become obsolete.
 Most barrel manufacturers have eliminated the cap do reduce plastic production.
 As a result some lids will have the bung hole and some will be smooth.
 We do not recommend using the cap.
 If it is open debris could fall into the cap area and compromise the screen, allowing insects into the barrel and other unwanted debris.
 We do not guarantee which lid you will get.

-Feeling like ya got short arms?
-Well trying to put the spigot in the lower hole will challenge even the longest of arm marsupials!
 The best way to do this is to lay the barrel on its side on a table or bench to get it closer to waist height.
 If you have a partner who could help that would be ideal but if not proceed anyway.
 Place the spigot and one washer on the port and push the neck into the hole.
 Ask your pal to hold the spigot in place while you reach into the barrel and put the washer and nut onto the neck and hand tighten as much as possible.
 If there is no one to help, turn the barrel so the spigot is face down on the table, this will hold it in place while you reach in and tighten washer and nut onto the spigot neck.
+Ratchet down tightly on the nut to seal the spigot. (the spigot does not thread into the hole, place it in and use the washers and nut to create seal).

 Many people want to save rain water but do not have a gutter system.
 Certainly a gutter system is a natural way to harvest the rain that washes over the roof as it directs it into a concentrated location and fills your barrel quite quickly (most barrels fill in less than 1/4″ of rain).
 However there are still ways to collect rain water without gutters.
 Look at your house the next time it rains and identify a location where water flows off in a concentrated stream.
 Sometimes there is a pitch or valley in the roof where this happens, or perhaps a joint where two roof planes connect and place your barrel beneath it.
 Some people use rain chains to help direct the water.
 One note of caution is to be careful attaching metal to wood, as it will rot.